theflashwin/GitOwl/README.md

 First, one of the future enhancements I would like to make to this project is to make the LLM better, and faster, at summarizing the files.
 To do this, we could utillize LLM fine-tuning, and I knew that this would be easier via python.
 Further, there is a lot of documentation and examples on the internet using python as the language of choice for interacting with the OpenAI API.
 This is why I chose python as the language of choice.

 Second, I knew the API itself would be relatively simple, something I wanted by design.
 So, I thought FastAPI would be the perfect choice for this, with its ease of use and its simple interface.
+However, I noticed that the summarization task would take a very long time, and the user was stuck on the loading page for a very, very long time.
+Thus, I used Celery and Redis to make the actual summarization a background task.

 The backend database is MongoDB.
 I could lie and say this is because of its fantastic interface, easy-to-use API, and NoSQL approach, but honestly its because its the DB I have the most experience with and the one I find the simplest to set up and use.